The Elements of Chinese Medicine

 As a general rule, when patients ask “what else can I do,” the answer is always the same: Food Sleep Water Movement

 Eat a nourishing diet, aiming for 20-30g of protein with each meal and plenty of veg.
-This is particularly important when pregnanct and breastfeeding.
+This is particularly important when pregnancy and breastfeeding.

 Focus on sleep hygiene as best you can.
 The hours before midnight apply doubly, so try to be in bed by 10pm.